 London's LGBT line dancing classes and club where everyone is welcome.
 Our regular weekly social night now incorporates Lines and Bears and Borderlines

-Learning solo dancing first can help you move on to partnership/couple dancing in both the Country style or even Ballroom and Latin.
+Learning solo dancing first can help you move on to partnership/couple dancing in both the Country styles as well as Ballroom and Latin.

-If you are a dancer visiting London why not join us - we teach from Linedancer's charts to keep in touch with what is popular on the sceneCheck our Facebook page for any last minute changes
+If you are a dancer visiting London why not join us - we teach from Linedancer's charts to keep in touch with what is being danced elsewhere on the sceneCheck our Facebook page for any last minute changes

 Our current programme can be found on our 'Dance' page here

-From 5th September 2017: 7.00-8.00pm Beginners stand alone class - assumed no previous knowledge 8.00 and 9.15 Three classes for those dances with some experience Beginners class - £3 (You can add the rest of the evening for £5) From 8pm £6 for members , and £8 for non-members
+7.00-8.00 pm Beginners stand alone class - assumed no previous knowledge.
+8.10 and 9.15 Three classes for those dances with some experience Beginners class - £3 (You can add the rest of the evening for £5) From 8pm £6 for members , and £8 for non-members

 The Borderlines Clubs - Balham, Brockley, Bexley and Beckenham ran in South London from 1995 to 2001 and we still welcome old friends to the cactus club

 Corporate line dance lessons or party bookings - we can provide a taster in modern line dance for an adult audience.
-Previous clients have included Burberry, English National Opera and the Princes Trust
+Previous clients have included The Club for Acts and Actors; Burberry, English National Opera and the Princes Trust